kravcc/object_detection_on_mimx1170evk/readme.md

 A 3-channel color image is set as an input to a quantized FOMO (Faster Objects, More Objects) convolutional neural network model [1] that detects objects in the input image into one of 9 output classes.
 The result is then transmitted over a TCP connection to a connected client (a desktop application providing a Graphical User Interface).
+The model is trained on a custom dataset, which is uploaded here: https://github.com/kravcc/BP_dataset_and_results .

 HOW TO USE THE APPLICATION:
 To detect objects in the image, place the objects in front of the camera so that it fits into